jakemac53/macros_example/README.md

 ## VS Code

-You will need to set the `"dart.experimentalMacroSupport": true,` option in your VS Code settings (it's already set in `.vscode/settings.json` for this project).
+If you are using a version of the Dart extension for VS Code prior to v3.88.1 (or v3.39.20240513 if using pre-releases), you will need to set the `"dart.experimentalMacroSupport": true,` option in your VS Code settings (it's already set in `.vscode/settings.json` for this project).

 To run/debug from VS Code, you will need to add `"--enable-experiment=macros"` to `toolArgs` in your `.vscode/launch.json` (it's already done for this